 Our EM core and clinical faculty are experienced clinicians, educators, researchers, medical writers, and leaders committed to your medical education and success in EM.
-Our off-service Attendings are excellent as well and just as committed.
+Our off-service Attendings are excellent as well and just as committed to resident education.

 - Abundant diverse pathology

 Kaweah Delta is the only hospital in Visalia.
 Additionally, we service a huge catchment area.
 This means that most of the ill and injured in the area come to us for medical attention.
-You'll have primary responsibility for these patients - sick children, transplant recipients, HIV/AIDS patients, critical trauma victims, plus all the usual patients one would expect to see in an extremely busy community hospital.
-Great training for an “ER Doc.”
+You'll have primary responsibility for these patients - sick children, transplant recipients, neurosurgical cases, critical trauma victims, plus all the usual patients one would expect to see in an extremely busy community hospital.
+This translates into great training for an “ER Doc.”